dooiee/Project-Shangri-La/README.md

     >(i.e. if it resets, how long does it typically take to get back online?
 Can I then improve that?)

-- [X] Code cleanup
+- [X] MCU Code cleanup
   - [X] Add more specific functions to better respond to the MCU situation

     > (i.e. reconnect Wi-Fi if connection is lost rather than just reset for any problem)

-  - [X] Improve response time to a remote action such as changing the underwater light color by programming microcontrollers much like a state machine
+  - [X] ~~Improve response time to a remote action such as changing the underwater light color by programming microcontrollers much like a state machine~~ Rewrote ESP32 code to detect stream value changes faster to improve signal transmission and response time.

       > For instance, most times the action is taken within two seconds (because I have the MCU wait two seconds between each loop, but say I have it simply monitor a state and once that state is observed (like my phone displaying the remote control screen to change the lights), I could change the loop period that checks for a color signal to a fraction of a second time while I am interested in changing the color; thus improving controller response times by magnitudes.
   - [ ] Various small UI bug fixes

+- [ ] iOS app code cleanup
 - [ ] Be able to push OTA software updates to microcontrollers rather than having to physically remove the units from the box to modify
-- [X] Better protect depth sensor so that rain does not temporarily cause erroneous measurements
+- [X] ~~Better protect depth sensor so that rain does not temporarily cause erroneous measurements~~ (bought a waterproof depth sensor finally)

 ## Future Ideas & Developments
 - [ ] Autodose chemicals using peristaltic pumps
-- [X] Add more sensors to better monitor water quality (dissolved oxygen levels, KH, and a better pH sensor)
+- [X] Add more sensors to better monitor water quality (dissolved oxygen levels, KH, ~~and a better pH sensor~~)
 - [X] Install an underwater camera that streams realtime video to the application to monitor fish health and observe any abnormalities
+    - [ ] release updated App IP camera integration allowing viewing and control via ONVIF/SOAP protocols
 - [ ] Electrically rig automated feeder to be able to control and feed remotely

 ## Acknowledgements